Skip to content

 • Enable notification alerts at each interval

-• MTS includes a full-screen overlay with a 15-second response window at each interval
+• MTS includes a full-screen overlay with a 15-second entry window for recording the exact sample moment

 Duration recording settings showing minimum threshold